-Oliver's activities include speaking to the ACVP/ASVCP meting in Washington D.C. in November 2018 and the Penn Vet Annual Conference in 2017.
-He enjoys Penn Vet extramural events such as the 2017 Charity Dog Walk, Philadelphia Science Fair, and the Purina National Dog Show.
+Oliver was selected by the ACVIM to Co-Chair the 2018 Small Animal Internal Medicine consensus statement panel on the Diagnosis and Treatment of Immune-Mediated Hemolytic Anemia in dogs and cats.
+His other activities include speaking to the ACVP/ASVCP meeting in Washington D.C. in November 2018, the ACVIM annual conference in Seattle and the Penn Vet Annual Conference in 2017.
+He also enjoys Penn Vet extramural events such as the 2017 Charity Dog Walk, Philadelphia Science Fair, the Sarcoma Pet Walk, the Devon Horse Show, and the Purina National Dog Show.

 Oliver was a regular contributor to the Royal Veterinary College's schools outreach program, including the 'RVC on Tour' and the BSc (Bioveterinary Sciences) Open Day for school children.